Christopher Geissler

 About me

-I am a phonetician and phonologist currently serving as as a Visiting Assistant Professor in Linguistics at Carleton College, teaching courses in Phonology and general Linguistics.
-Prior to this, I worked as a postdoctoral researcher in English Language & Linguistics at Heinrich-Heine University in Düsseldorf, Germany (English, German), as part of the Speech, Language, and Modeling Lab.
+I am a phonetician and phonologist currently serving as as a Visiting Assistant Professor in Linguistics at Boston College.
+Prior to this, I taught at Carleton College, and worked as a postdoctoral researcher in English Language & Linguistics at Heinrich-Heine University in Düsseldorf, Germany (English, German), as part of the Speech, Language, and Modeling Lab.

 I completed my Ph.D. at Yale University’s Department of Linguistics and its Phonetics Laboratory, with a dissertation on the role of tone in articulatory timing in Tibetan as spoken in diaspora.
 I am interested in the temporal representation of articulatory gestures, and more generally the relationships between tones and segments, language contact, sound change, and anything related to Tibetan.